Mr. Majestyk: Filming

 The movie was filmed on location in La Junta, Colorado, Cañon City, Colorado, Rocky Ford, Colorado, and Manzanola, Colorado.
+Los Angeles Times press on the film reported that production moved to Colorado, due to Bronson's availability falling outside California's melon-growing season.
+Production offered a Manzanola farmer with an 160-acre Rocky Ford melon ranch a $3,500 location fee, but the farmer insisted on $10,000 due to local publicity of the film.

 Release

 Marketing

 The Ford Motor Company used scenes licensed from the movie showing extreme driving of Vince Majestyk (Charles Bronson)'s 1968 Ford F-100 pickup truck during commercials for its 1976 Ford trucks.

 Home media

 The film was first released to DVD in 2003 by MGM/UA on a dual-sided disc that contained both the Widescreen and Standard versions.
 On the back cover there is a picture of Bronson holding a shotgun with a cigarette in his mouth.
 Although Bronson smoked in real life, his character in the movie smoked only once, indicating that this may be an outtake or publicity still.
 The picture is missing from the back cover of Kino Lorber's Blu-ray release for 2021, but is still there on the 2014 bare-bones release.